Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 # Food Quiz #

-You need to eat food everyday to keep your body going.
+You need to eat food every day to keep your body going.
 It is nice to know some interesting facts about food which is so necessary to grow, play games and be healthy.
-Especially now with many of people spending the pandemic cooking up a storm in the kitchen.
+Especially now with many people spending the pandemic cooking up a storm in the kitchen.

 # UX #

 ## Strategy plane ##
-The aim of project is to create interactive website quiz that would be fully responsive on all devices and screens.
-The quiz will target people 18+, who is intrested in food.
-It should be easy to use and fun to play.
+The aim of the project is to create an interactive website quiz that would be fully responsive on all devices and screens.
+The quiz will target people 18+, who is interested in food.
+The website should be easy to use and that user would fully enjoy game.

 ## Scope plane ##
-Game will be styled in minimalistic design.
-Customers should easily use website with no dificulties and enjoy food quiz.
+The game will be styled in a minimalistic design.
+Customers should easily use a website with no difficulties and enjoy food quiz.
-You will be able to see straight away if answer is right or wrong and website will automatically redirect you to another question.
+You will be able to see straight away if the answer is right or wrong and the website will automatically redirect you to another question.

 ## Structure plane ##
 The website will be 3 pages.
-Welcome page will have name of game, start button and simple rule of only one answer available.
+The welcome page will have the name of the game, start button and simple rule of only one answer available.
-With the press of start button customer will be taken to the game page.
-On the top will be question followed by 4 possible answers and progress bar in the bottom.
+With the press of the start button customer will be taken to the game page.
+On the top will be a question followed by 4 possible answers and a progress bar at the bottom.
-After answering 10 questions, customer will be able to see their results, try to improve it one more time by clicking try again button or leave feedback in form below.
+After answering 10 questions, the user will be able to see their results, try to improve it one more time by clicking try again button or leave feedback in form below.

 ## Skeleton plane ##
 All website will be created in same design.
-On mobile version possible answers will be diplayed in rows, but for tablets and bigger screens possible answers will be displayed in 2 colums to take over whole screen.
+On mobile version, possible answers will be displayed in rows, but for tablets and bigger screens, possible answers will be displayed in 2 columns to take over the whole screen.

 The wireframe for [mobile version](https://postimg.cc/grjSfCdP) and [desktop version](https://postimg.cc/N22x5wf9) of the food quiz.

 ## Surfuce plane ##
-Main background color will be purple.
-Purple color stimulate imagination and has the highest vibration in the visible spectrum.
+Main background colour will be purple.
+Purple colour stimulate imagination and has the highest vibration in the visible spectrum.
-This color is perfect for attracting customers attention for this food quiz.
+This colour is perfect for attracting customers attention for this food quiz.

 # User Stories: #
-1. As a user, I would like to see clear instruction of the quiz.
+1. As a user, I would like to see clear instruction for the quiz.
 2. As a user, I would like to know if my answer is right.
-3. As a user, I would like to see my results in the end of quiz.
+3. As a user, I would like to see my results at the end of the quiz.
 4. As a user, I would like to be able to try again.

 Mockup